kwaldenphd/python-structured-data/README.md

 - [U.S. Census Bureau](https://www.census.gov/data/developers/data-sets.html)
 - [The Sports DB](https://www.thesportsdb.com/api.php]

-58. View the API source in a browser.
+View the API source in a browser.
 What are you seeing?
 How can we start to make sense of this data using available documentation?

-59. Construct an API call in Python.
+Construct an API call in Python.

-60. Interact with the data in Python to identify/pull out relevant key-value pairs
+Interact with the data in Python to identify/pull out relevant key-value pairs

-61. Take a subset of the data and write to a JSON file.
+Take a subset of the data and write to a JSON file.

-62. Include code + comments.
+Include code + comments.

 # Lab Notebook Questions

-Q1: Open the `example.xlsx` file in a text editor.
+Q1: Open the <code>example.xlsx</code> file in a text editor.
 Describe what you see.

-Q2: How does your answer to Q1 compare to what you see when you open the `example.csv` file in a text editor?
+Q2: How does your answer to Q1 compare to what you see when you open the <code>example.csv</code> file in a text editor?

-Q3: Open the `example.xlsx` file in a spreadsheet program.
-Save the file as a `.csv` format.
+Q3: Open the <code>example.xlsx</code> file in a spreadsheet program.
+Save the file as a <code>.csv</code> format.
 What happens?
-Or what happens when you open the newly-created `.csv` file in a spreadsheet program or text editor?
+Or what happens when you open the newly-created <code>.csv</code> file in a spreadsheet program or text editor?

-Q4: Create a list of sublists and use the index positions to access specific values.
-Include code + comments.

-Q5: Read in a small CSV file and access specific values.
-Include code + comments.

-Q6: Read in a small CSV file using a `for` loop and access specific values.
-Include code + comments.

-Q8: Modify code to load in `example.txt` file.
+Q4: Modify the code provided above to load the example.txt file.

-Q8: Define escape characters in your own words.
+Q5: Define escape characters in your own words.
 Describe a situation in which escape characters would be needed, and how you would address that challenge using Python syntax.

-Q9: Load a small CSV file that includes header info.
+Q6: Describe in your own words how csv_DictReader interacts with structured data.

+Q7: Create a small dictionary and write it to a CSV file.
 Include code + comments.

-Q10: Load a small CSV that does include headers and manually set the headers.
-Include code + comments.

-Q11: Create your own small data structure and write it to CSV file.
-Describe what you expect to see and what actually happens when you look at the output.
-Include code + comments.

-Q12: Create a small dictionary and write it to a CSV file.
-Include code + comments.

-Q1: Decipher what we're seeing in the JSON here.
+Q8: Decipher what we're seeing in the JSON here.
 What are the name/value pairs, and how are they organized in this object?

-Q1: What are we seeing in the browser or in this sample JSON?
+Q9: What are we seeing in the browser or in this sample JSON?
 Some of the specific fields?
 What do we think this might look like when we bring it into Python?

-Q2: Describe how a web API works in your own words.
+Q10: Describe how a web API works in your own words.

-Q3: Find another GitHub search result URL and write an API call from Python.
-Select a single repository from the API return.
-Write the API return to a JSON file.
-Incldue code + comments.

-Q4: Describe your experience working with the Census Bureau API.
+Q11: Describe your experience working with the Census Bureau API.
 What was rewarding?
 What was challenging?
 How did you solve those challenges?

 OPTIONAL: Modify the API call to access another subset of data.
 Include code + comments.